Exchange-traded fund: Arbitrage mechanism

-ETF shares are created and redeemed when large broker-dealers called authorized participants (APs) act as market makers and purchase and redeem ETF shares directly from the ETF issuer in large blocks, generally 50,000 shares, called creation units.
-Purchases and redemptions of the creation units are generally in kind, with the AP contributing or receiving securities of the same type and proportion held by the ETF; the lists of ETF holdings are published online.
+ETF shares are created and redeemed when large broker-dealers called authorized participants (APs) create and redeem ETF shares directly (and in kind) from the ETF issuer in large blocks, generally 50,000 shares, called "creation units."
+The creation units mirror the underlying securities held by the ETF.
+Creation occurs when an authorized participant delivers the ETF’s underlying securities to the fund and receives new ETF shares.
+Redemption occurs when the authorized participant returns ETF shares to the fund and receives the underlying securities.
+The AP's main incentive is profit through arbitrage: If the ETF trades above its underlying assets’ value, the AP creates new shares and sells them at the higher price.
+Conversely, if the ETF trades below its underlying assets' value, the AP buys ETF shares, redeems them for the more valuable underlying securities, and sells those.
+The spread between the price of an ETF and its underlying holdings occurs for multiple reasons including trading costs, and the time, risk, and fees involved in exchanging the securities.

 The ability to purchase and redeem creation units gives ETFs an arbitrage mechanism intended to minimize the potential deviation between the market price and the net asset value of ETF shares.
 APs provide market liquidity for the ETF shares and help ensure that their intraday market price approximates the net asset value of the underlying assets.
 Other investors, such as individuals using a retail broker, trade ETF shares on the secondary market.

-If there is strong investor demand for an ETF, its share price will temporarily rise above its net asset value per share, giving arbitrageurs an incentive to purchase additional creation units from the ETF issuer and sell the component ETF shares in the open market.
-The additional supply of ETF shares reduces the market price per share, generally eliminating the premium over net asset value.
-A similar process applies when there is weak demand for an ETF: its shares trade at a discount from their net asset value.

 When new shares of an ETF are created due to increased demand, this is referred to as ETF inflows.
 When ETF shares are converted into the component securities, this is referred to as ETF outflow.

 ETFs are dependent on the efficacy of the arbitrage mechanism in order for their share price to track net asset value.